karnaout/Web-Development/_posts/2015-12-15-Last Words.md

 *	Frontend & Backend Development
 *	Static vs Dynamic Website
 *	Bootstrap
-Learning Web Development was my early goal.
+<p>	Learning Web Development was my early goal.
 But in Monmouth College, the main focus, for Computer Science students, was on other fields of this science.
-I found a big chance to study this subject by myself and with the help of my supervisor, Professor James L. Mayfield, by taking this course.
+I found a big chance to study this subject by myself and with the help of my supervisor, Professor James L. Mayfield, by taking this course.</p>
 Before I make this study, I was totally ignorant about Web Development.
 I used to hear people saying terms like, Markdown, CSS, FTP, GitHub, frontend/backend Development or Bootstrap, I was a bit aware of the main concept of some of these terms, but that was not enough for me.
 I wanted to get myself more familiar and more comfortable to work with these web features.
 I, proudly, succeeded to do that.
 Now, I feel way more comfortable working with the stuff I have covered.
 I have more comprehensive idea about how the web works, the structure of a web page/ web site and the technologies involved in enhancing the design.